Cheap Bicycle Insurance

 Cycling is an increasingly popular mode of transport in the UK, with 42% of people now owning or having immediate access to a bicycle.

-There are several reasons for the UK’s fast-growing ‘cycling revolution’, as it has been dubbed.
+There are several reasons for the UK’s fast-growing ‘cycling revolution’, as it has often been dubbed.
 Push bikes are environmentally friendly, they’re highly convenient and hardwearing, and cycling is also a great form of exercise.

 The Department for Transport has also committed itself to promoting cycling as a mode of transport via its Cycling and Walking Investment Strategy, which is encouraging a growing number of travellers to add cycling ‘stages’ to their journeys (cycling to the train station before boarding the train to work, for instance).